The best running jackets 2023: ultralight windbreakers and waterproofs

 The co-founder and former editor of Trail Running magazine, Claire now runs the YouTube channel Wild Ginger Running, creating films packed with trail- and ultra-running content.
 An award-winning journalist, writing for outdoor and adventure sports magazines and websites, her first book The Ultimate Guide to Trail Running 5k to 50k is out in January 2021.
 Claire also speaks and presents at events and races.

-Growing up just south of the glorious Brecon Beacons National Park, Craig spent his childhood walking and running uphill.
+Growing up just south of the glorious Brecon Beacons National Park, Craig spent much of his childhood running around the hills.
 As he got older, the hills got bigger, his runs further, and his passion for spending quality time in the great outdoors only grew - falling in love with all forms of outdoor adventure.
-Having recently returned to the UK after almost a decade in Germany, he now focuses on regular micro-adventures in nearby Snowdonia and the Brecon Beacons, as well as frequent trips to the Alps and beyond.
+Having recently returned to the UK after almost a decade in Germany, he now focuses on regular runs and adventures in nearby Eryri (Snowdonia) and the Bannau Brycheiniog (Brecon Beacons).

 The best running jackets can be quite an investment, so you need to consider what you will need from the garment.
 We've broken down some of the key considerations below and included a few frequently asked questions too, for good measure...